dragoncoder047/json_runner/README.md

 `silently <line>`
 :   Suppresses printing output while the `<line>` is running.
 Useful if you are calling some action that produces output, but you don't want that output shown to the user.

-`list <expression> [,<expression>...]`
+`list <expression>`
 :   Evaluates the expressions, and concatenates all of the result lists together and returns it.
-Commas aren't typically necessary, but they're included when needed to prevent "greedy" operators from eating the value on the other side of the comma.

 `setsub <container> <key> <value>` (all 3 are expressions) :   Sets the key value of the container to the value and then returns the value.